sous-chefs/nginx/documentation/resources/site.md

 ### `variables`

-Additional variables to include in site template.
+Additional variables to include in the site template.

+This property is intended to allow specifying variables in a template specified by the template or cookbook properties.
+The variables that can be set in the default template may all be set using the resource properties.

 | property       | value |
 | -------------- | ----- |